fulcrumresearch/lunette/docs/index.md

     ---

     Capture trajectories as your agent runs.
-Choose between [transcript mode](recording/transcript.md) (conversation only) or [environment mode](recording/environment.md) (conversation + sandbox).
+Use [tracing](tracing.md) for any LLM, or [run agents](running-agents.md) in Lunette sandboxes.

 -   :material-magnify: **Investigate**

     ---

     Launch AI investigators that analyze your trajectories.
-They can [read transcripts, search for patterns, and—with environment mode—execute commands](investigating/capabilities.md) in the original sandbox.
+They can read transcripts, search for patterns, and—with environment mode—execute commands in the original sandbox.

 -   :material-bug: **Find Issues**